 Your sleep needs are likely to change throughout your life in response to your needs and lifestyle.
 What worked for you as a 20 year old uni student won’t be the same as a 30 year old office worker.
 New parents will have different sleep needs (and tolerances!) pre, during, and post pregnancy.
 Approach your sleep habits flexibly to hit the right balance for you.

 Having a good bedtime routine is the most helpful thing you can do to improve your sleeping habits.
 The ritual of winding down and avoiding stimulating activities will prepare you for sleep, help you nod off sooner, and give you a better quality of sleep.

-Ever wondered why screen time before bed is a bad thing?
-Cutting yourself off from screen time in the hour before bed not only shields you from blue light but helps you avoid stressful situations before bed.
+Ever wondered why screen time before bed is a bad thing? can you buy prednisone over the counter Cutting yourself off from screen time in the hour before bed not only shields you from blue light but helps you avoid stressful situations before bed.
 Blue light suppresses the production of melatonin, a hormone your body releases at night to send you to sleep.
 Prolonging your screen time delays being able to produce this hormone, leaving you at square one when your head hits the pillow.
 Avoiding activities likely to heighten your emotions, such as gaming, watching films, or reading upsetting news, also prevents your mind racing while you’re trying to sleep.